Use the powerful search feature to find more episodes that you want to listen to!

 It's speaking your truth.

-And that's exactly what what you have.
+And that's exactly what you have to

-So let's talk a bit about the sale school that you have in your authentic selling method.
+So let's talk a bit about the sale school that you have in your Authentic Selling Method.

-I mean, a lot of people that I, you know, interact with our sometimes coaches that have, you know, one on one a work, and they are on this feast and famine cycle and looking to have a more steady stream of income without you know,
+a lot of people that I, you know, interact with are sometimes coaches that have you know, one on one at work, and they are on this feast and famine cycle and looking to have a more steady stream of income without you know,

-What's your what's your advice for these people in how to go from having clients starting to make money to build a business with authenticity and around your lifestyle?
+What's your advice for these people in how to go from having clients starting to make money to build a business with authenticity and around your lifestyle?
 Well,

-I think the thing to do is is really break down and say What's creating those those times where the success is coming from?
-The other thing is, and this is something that people miss so often is you need to across selling, and it shouldn't feel gross.
+I think the thing to do is really break down and say what's creating those times where the success is coming from?
+The other thing is, and this is something that people miss so often is you need to apply selling,

-But you need to applause, selling into every part of your business you need to consider selling for on your opt in.
+But you need to apply selling into every part of your business.

-You need to conceal.
+You need to consider does it sell?

-No, you have to sell me on it.
+you have to sell me on it.